 Then the Silhouette score $S$ for the whole dataset is obtained by

 where $n$ is the number of samples in the whole dataset.
-By compactness of the cluster we mean, a cohesion of the samples assigned to the cluster and it can be defined as
+By compactness of the cluster, we mean the cohesion of the samples assigned to the cluster, and it can be defined as

-where $C_i$ is the cluster into which point $i$ belong to, $|C_i|$ is the size, number of points, in cluster $C_i$ and $d(i,j)$ is the Eucledian distance between points $i$ and $j$.
+where $C_i$ is the cluster into which point $i$ belong to, $|C_i|$ is the size, number of points, in cluster $C_i$ and $d(i,j)$ is the Euclidean distance between points $i$ and $j$.

 As for Separability, we define it as

 here $C_k$ is the cluster into which point $i$ does not belong to.